brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-16.md

-"Then listen very, very carefully. *The one with the power to vanquish the Dark Lord approaches... born to those who have thrice defied him, born as the seventh month dies... and the Dark Lord will know him in war and mark him as his equal... and one must kill the other... and rule for a thousand years.**
-Now then, does that seem to hit a little too close to home?"
+"Then listen very, very carefully. *The one with the power to vanquish the Dark Lord approaches... born to those who have thrice defied him, born as the seventh month dies... and the Dark Lord will know him in war and mark him as his equal... and one must kill the other... and rule for a thousand years.\[^126-2]* Now then, does that seem to hit a little too close to home?"

 Harry looked away quickly.